appyoumake/Appyoumake/docs/setup.md

 In addition, uploaded components and templates, and apps in progress will be served as static content from `/var/local/mlab_elements`
 Packaged components and templates

-Create a new file /etc/nginx/sites-available/mlab to contain the mlab nginx configuration
+Create a new file /etc/nginx/sites-available/mlab to contain the mlab nginx configuration based on the code below.
+You may want to change the `server_name`

 ```nginx